Edible Perennials That Will Bear Year After Year

 What Is a Perennial?

-A perennial is a plant that lives for more than two years.
-This differentiates it from annuals, which must be planted each year, and biennials, which live for two years.
+A perennial is a plant that comes back year after year.
+This differentiates it from annuals, which must be planted each year and biennials, which only live for two years.

-The key is that you won't have to reseed or replant these each year.
-You can set up your herb garden, garden or orchard and it should last for three years to several decades, depending on the plant.
+The key here is that you won't have to reseed or replant these plants each year to enjoy a harvest of food.
+Just plant your garden or orchard once, and your plantings should last for several years, maybe even several decades.

-While all plants listed are perennials, they may not grow perennially in all locations.
+While all plants listed below are perennials, they may not grow perennially in all locations.
 In your local climate, plants that come back year after year may not be able to survive over a more extreme winter or summer.
-Check for compatibility with your region before making a purchase.
+Check for compatibility with your region before you buy anything.

 Onions (Potato onions, Shallots, Egyptian onions, Japanese bunching onions, Welsh onions, Chinese leeks)